 The Heritage course is the realisation of the dream of businessman Masao Nagahara who felt that there was a need for a world-class golf club within close proximity of the capital.
 Nicklaus designed the Heritage with five sets of tees and if you can get a game on this private members course there is bound to be a tee for your ability.
 The sister course – called the International – is almost as good as the Heritage and it's more accessible, proving to be a popular corporate venue.

-The Heritage course was the venue for the 2008 European Open, which saw England's Ross Fisher cruise to a stunning seven shot victory.
-Frenchman and world number 449 Christian Cevaer was a shock one shot winner of the 2009 European Open, which was again staged on the Heritage course.
+The Heritage course was the venue for the 2008 European Open, which saw England's Ross Fisher cruise to a stunning seven-shot victory.
+Frenchman and world number 449 Christian Cevaer was a shock one-shot winner of the 2009 European Open, which was again staged on the Heritage course.
+Tornament golf returned to the London Golf Club in 2014 in the shape of the World Matchplay Championship, but this flagship event was played on the International course rather than the Heritage, with Mikko Ilonen beating Henrik Stenson 3&1 to claim the title.

 Average Reviewers Score: